Snorkeling Spots for Every Budget

 Budget tips:

-• Stay on local islands like Maafushi, where rooms start at $50 USD per night.
+Opt to stay on local islands such as Maafushi, where rates begin around $50 USD per night.

 What to see: